Julia Evangeline Brooks: Career and later life

 After graduation from Howard University with a B.A. degree in 1916, Brooks was qualified to teach at the high school level.
-She taught Spanish and English for six years at Washington D.C.'s prestigious Dunbar High School.
+She taught Spanish and English for six years at Washington D.C.'s Dunbar High School.
 Brooks went on to graduate study during summers at Columbia University in New York City and received her Master of Arts in 1928.

 Brooks devoted her life to education.
-Beginning in 1922, Julia Brooks was promoted to assistant principal at Dunbar High School, the academic high school for African Americans.
-This was an unusual position of authority for any woman and made her prominent in the Washington educational community.
+Beginning in 1922, Brooks was promoted to assistant principal at Dunbar High School.
 Brooks served in this position for 26 years, through the rest of her life.
 She was also appointed Dean of Girls.
-Because the District was run as part of the Federal government, African-American teachers in the public schools were paid on the same scale as whites.
-The city attracted outstanding teachers.

 Brooks directly assisted six nieces and nephews with obtaining a college education by support, taking them to special events, tutoring when necessary, and contributing financially.